BattleDemon/Battleships/README.md

 #### Video of Functionality

-You can play this prototype by going to battleships/prototypes_exes then run 'battleshipsV0.4.exe'
+You can play this prototype by going to battleships/prototypes_exes then run `battleshipsV0.4.exe`

 #### Issues and Solution

 The game would crash when an attemping to draw a card from an empty deck.
-This happens because the draw_card method didn't handle the case where deck_list was empty causing a panic when calling pop() on an emprty vector.
-The fix was to just modify the draw_card to return an Option<ActionType> and added checks in draw_hand to stop drawing when the deck is empty.
+This happens because the `draw_card` method didn't handle the case where `deck_list` was empty causing a panic when calling `pop()` on an emprty vector.
+The fix was to just modify the `draw_card` to return an `Option<ActionType>` and added checks in `draw_hand` to stop drawing when the deck is empty.

 When using the patrol action but not completing the move before the timer runs out it would return the patrol card to your hand and give you en extra card when the timer finished.
-This was a simple fix, you just modify the cancel_patrol function to return a value instead of before when it didn't then give back the card based of on that.
+This was a simple fix, you just modify the `cancel_patrol` function to return a value instead of before when it didn't then give back the card based of on that.

 ### Final version: Seperate files and toggleable twist system
 #### Code at Submission

-To view final code please see the below files in battleships/src
+To view final code please see the below files in `battleships/src`
 - `base.rs`: Core logic for boards, ships, and classic gameplay.
 - `twist.rs`: Action card system, patrol mechanics, and extended player logic.
 - `main.rs`: Game loop, UI rendering, and feature toggling with `cfg` macros.